 I told them that we did not want to be encouraging players to emphasize the wrong type of training.
 While we use various methods of speed training, it can and should all be done on the field.
 We saw no reason to fragment soccer training and remove it from the soccer field for entrepreneurial pursuits.

 As a 12 year old, I was slow.
 By the time I was 19 years of age, I had been playing with professional mens players for 4 years and was above average speed for a professional while possessing excellent anticipation skills.
 I was recognized as being the best 'athlete' when I did the Queensland Men's State team testing prior to our matches vs Fiji, Manchester City, Arsenal and Nottingham Forrest.
-I proved that by placing cones (and often stones!) in a series of 5 sets with 5 yards intervals, I was able to improve my speed dramatically.
-With some minor technical adjustments to my running style and form i was able to become quicker and more dynamic.
+With some minor technical self-adjustments to my running style and form i was able to become quicker and more dynamic.
 It was mostly self taught.
 I never had a speed coach or went to a speed gym or ran on the track.
 I simply did my daily liners and shuttles with and without the ball.
 I was selected for international level and went on to play at a good professional and semi-professional and high level amateur for a further 15 years where i was formally taught numerous physical speed & strength material, thereby reinforcing my already finely tuned curriculum.
-I am living proof that speed, as a result of the correct technique performed on a regular basis, can be learned and often self taught as well as refined.
+I am proof that speed, as a result of the correct technique performed on a regular basis, can be learned and often self taught as well as refined.

 Having said that, I must define the importance of speed with the ball in possession.
 A main objective of a player should be to try and be as fast with the ball as they are without the ball.
-So when I see young players going to speed gyms to do only running specific exercises with no inclusion of the ball, I see them 'barking up the wrong treei', so to speak.
+So when I see young players going to speed gyms to do only running specific exercises with no inclusion of the ball, I see them 'barking up the wrong tree'.
 Pure speed and absolute, linear speed has limited value on the soccer field.
-The way a player coordinates themselves on the ball is very different off the ball.
-Many fast people are slow with the ball.
+The way a player coordinates themselves on the ball is very different off the ball and many fast people are slow with the ball.

-I was once told by a U.S. women's college coach that he was looking for fast players- he said 'all the fancy footwork stuff, I can teach them'- i argued that he, never having been a player himself, could make a difference with players at any age, let alone 18-22 years of age.
+I was once told by a U.S. women's college coach that he was searching for fast players- he said 'all the fancy footwork stuff, I can teach them'- i argued that he could not make a difference.
 There are speed ladders, speed gyms, speed parachutes, speed shoes and other contraptions galore.
 You can count on one hand the amount of players who have successfully made the transition from track star to soccer star, and this transition was made in their early teenage years and rare at that.
 If speed did have its place in soccer, one could take Olympic track athletes and convert them into soccer players.
-Michael Jordan wast fast and big but would be completely lost on the soccer field and would need at least 10-15 years of basic skills training and years of playing to understand game movement and how to read the game, thus laying to rest the myth that he is a fantastic 'athlete'.
-He would have needed to start playing at no later than 10 years of age to become a decent player and even then he would have needed someone to prioritize technical and tactical development over physical.
+Michael Jordan wast fast and big but would be lost on the soccer field and would need at least 10-15 years of basic technical training and years of playing to understand movement and how to read the game.
+He would have needed to start playing at a young age to become a decent player and even then he would have needed someone to prioritize technical and tactical development over physical.

 Being an 'athlete', in the context of Jordan, implies that he is capable of excelling in all sports.
 In the right environment, perhaps he would have made a fine soccer player but the education would have needed to start at 6 or 7 years of age.